Land Of The Rising Sun Meaning

 Q: Is "Land of the Rising Sun" offensive to Japanese people?

-A: Generally, no. It is a widely recognized and accepted term for Japan, rooted in historical and geographical observations.
-However, it's crucial to use it respectfully and avoid employing it in contexts that could be perceived as insensitive or stereotypical.
+A: Generally, no. Day to day, it is a widely recognized and accepted term for Japan, rooted in historical and geographical observations.
+Still, it's crucial to use it respectfully and avoid employing it in contexts that could be perceived as insensitive or stereotypical.

 Q: Is Nihon or Nippon the correct way to say Japan in Japanese?